Last Updated on September 9, 2020

 Tom Goodman-Hill, who has appeared in period dramas ranging from “Call the Midwife,” to “The Hollow Crown,” to “Mr Selfridge,” and “The Imitation Game,” takes on the role of English gentleman Frank Crawley.
 He’s the dutiful agent of Manderley, loyal to Maxim, and has Mrs. de Winter’s back.

 Maxim and Beatrice’s grandmother is played by Jane Lapotaire, who you may remember from her role as Princess Irina in “Downton Abbey.”
-Look for her also in the upcoming season of “The Crown” as Princess Alice of Greece.
+Look for her also in Season 3 of “The Crown” as Princess Alice of Greece.

 Young Bryony Miller (Patrick Melrose) plays Clarice, Mrs. de Winter’s personal maid, and would-be friend.

-The Netflix and Working Title period drama is directed by British filmmaker Ben Wheatley (A Field in England), and is filming in the UK and France this summer.
+The Netflix and Working Title period drama is directed by British filmmaker Ben Wheatley (A Field in England), and filmed in the UK and France.
 The screenplay for the literary adaptation is penned by Jane Goldman (The Limehouse Golem, Woman in Black), so it should be sufficiently chilling and thrilling, but it’s hard to remake a classic.
 Beyond a strong cast and stellar production values, here are 5 things the new Netflix adaptation will need.

 Written over 80 years ago, Rebecca has never been out of print.
 The period dramas Jamaica Inn, My Cousin Rachel, and Frenchman’s Creek are also adaptations of Daphne du Maurier’s books.